Kentsfield (microprocessor): Kentsfield

 The multiple cores of the Kentsfield mostly benefits applications that can easily be broken into a small number of parallel threads (such as audio and video transcoding, data compression, video editing, 3D rendering and ray-tracing).
 To take a specific example, multi-threaded games such as Crysis and Gears of War which must perform multiple simultaneous tasks such as AI, audio and physics benefit from quad-core CPUs.
 In such cases, the processing performance may increase relative to that of a single-CPU system by a factor approaching the number of CPUs.
 This should, however, be considered an upper limit as it assumes that the user-level software is properly threaded.
+Alternatively, if the system uses integrated graphics with no or limited shader support (such as Intel's GMA 9xx and 31xx series), and a game uses only 1 or 2 cores, the extra cores could be given the task of emulating pixel and or vertex shading, improving the game's graphics quality.
+Since the L2 cache is separated in two parts, one for each dual core module, this would also make parallelizing the shading and other general purpose tasks easier compared to on single die quad core CPUs with fully shared L2 cache.

-To return to the above example, some tests have demonstrated that Crysis fails to take advantage of more than two cores at any given time.
-On the other hand, the impact of this issue on broader system performance can be significantly reduced on systems which frequently handle numerous unrelated simultaneous tasks such as multi-user environments or desktops which execute background processes while the user is active.
+To return to the above mentioned gaming example, some tests have demonstrated that Crysis fails to take advantage of more than two cores at any given time.
+On the other hand, the impact of this issue on broader system performance can be significantly reduced on systems which frequently handle numerous unrelated simultaneous tasks such as multi-user environments or desktops which execute background processes while the user is active, or even video encoding if hardware encoding is not available or not desired (software encoding can be more bitrate efficient than hardware encoding) and there are resources available for it.
 There is still, however, some overhead involved in coordinating execution of multiple processes or threads and scheduling them on multiple CPUs which scales with the number of threads/CPUs.
 Finally, on the hardware level there exists the possibility of bottlenecks arising from the sharing of memory and/or I/O bandwidth between processors.